ikkurthis1998/Simulated-Annealing-Python/README.md

         Usage:
               Get minima point and its function value.

-Give apprpriate objective function and input variables in INPUT ARENA to get the minima and plot contours.
+Give appropriate objective function and input variables in INPUT ARENA to get the minima and plot contours.